 - Measure query performance

-With TakeShape's API Explorer, you have a simple, reliable way to test any changes to your project's schema or data right in the browser.
+The API Explorer allows you to test any changes to your project's schema or data right in the browser.
 Let's walk through the process of using the API Explorer.

 Running queries and mutations